How I Go

 Setup the Web Host

-Setup your computer to connect to your server.
+Setup my computer to connect to my server.

 I used ssh keys and my